janicicpredrag/gclc/README.md

 graphical user interface requires [Qt Library](https://www.qt.io/) version 5.10 or higher.

-In the following, it is assumed that 'make' is available.
+In the following, it is assumed that `make` is available.
-Under Windows, one can use 'mingw32-make' instead, for instance.
+Under Windows, one can use `mingw32-make` instead, for instance.

 ### Building gclc (command line version) from the terminal using the provided Makefile